luizmugnaini/presheaf/README.md

 > until I think the API is good enough.

 This is a C++ library that I use across my projects as an alternative to the STL.
-It's written in C++20 and its only dependence is a compiler supporting the language features.
+It's written in C++20 and its only dependency is a compiler supporting the language features.
 Compilers that are ensured to work are: Clang, GCC, MSVC.

 The code is written with simplicity of use in mind and does not adhere to the principles of the so called "modern" C++.
-There is no use of exceptions, inheritance, and only a few standard headers are used for more information, check the [style guide](./STYLE_GUIDE.md).
+There is no use of exceptions, inheritance, and only a few standard headers are used.
+For more information, check the [style guide](./STYLE_GUIDE.md).

 # Development